JSRS2620/AP-ProjectNew/README.md

 # Tank Stars

-Tank Stars, a two player game wherein players take turns shooting missiles to destroy their opponent's tank.
+Tank Stars is a two player game wherein players take turns shooting missiles to destroy their opponent's tank.
-The final project of the course Advanced Programming (CSE201), required usage of principles of OOPS and GUI using Java and Libgdx.
+The final project of the course Advanced Programming [(CSE201)](http://techtree.iiitd.edu.in/viewDescription/filename?=CSE201), required usage of principles of OOPS and GUI using Java and Libgdx.

 All code to run the game is in the **_test_** folder.
 The **_assets_** folder contains all the sprites used to make the game.